jguy1987/HercAdminTool_CI3/README.md

 no real functionality as far as RO Server Managing is concerned.
 If you wanted to install, though, some simple steps:

-* Copy everything to web directory
+* Copy everything to web directory.
 * Run admintool.sql on your desired database
 * Edit /application/config/config.php and /application/config/database.php to your desired settings
 * Point your web browser to the correct URL